andychu/bwk/README.md

 TODO
 ----

-- Show nice coverage output
-- Automate the cross product of (test suite, sanitizer)
+- Automate the cross product of (test suite, sanitizer) ?